gbarillot/atos/README.md

 * Drop the credit card logos in a public dir, then fill this directory's _absolute_ location on the server in the '/lib/atos/param/pathfile' file

-* The '014295303911111' merchant\_id I use all the way here is the test merchant\_id, obviously, use you own.
+* The '014295303911111' merchant\_id I use all the way here is the test merchant\_id, obviously, use your own.